Proj-Vanq/unvstats/README.md

 So copy all files from _web_ to a directory reachable from the internet.
 Copy the file _core/config.inc.php.default_ to _core/config.inc.php_, edit _core/config.inc.php_ and enter your MySQL data here again.
-The last setting in this file is the address of your tremulous server.
-This should be something like `localhost:30720` or an external address.
+The last setting in this file is the address of your Unvanquished server.
+This should be something like `localhost:27960` or an external address.
 If you have done this step, you have done everything.
-Have fun with Tremstats!
+Have fun with Unvstats!

-Notices on tremstats.py
+Notices on unvstats.py
 -------------------------------------------------------------------------------
-Tremstats.py offers you some nice features.
-Type `tremstats.py --help` for more information.
+unvstats.py offers you some nice features.
+Type `unvstats.py --help` for more information.